Nikki Stone

 Nicole Stone (born February 4, 1971) is a former American Olympic skier.
-She was born in Princeton, New Jersey, currently residing in Park City, Utah.
+She was born in Princeton, New Jersey, and has resided in Beaufort, South Carolina.

 Nikki Stone, who competed in the 1998 Winter Olympics in Nagano, Japan, is best known for being the first American to win a gold medal as inverted aerial skier.
 Aerial Skiing is a sport where athletes ski into a 10 ft snow jump at approximately 40 mph, flip and/or twist to a height of 50 ft and land on a 45 degree hill.

 Eighteen months before this second Olympic appearance, Stone sustained a career-threatening spinal injury in which doctors believed she would never jump again.

 Career highlights

 In her career Stone has won 35 World Cup medals, 11 World Cup titles, four national titles, two year-long Aerial World Cup titles, and a World Championship title.
 She also became the first pure aerialist ever (male or female) to become the year-long Overall Freestyle World Cup Champion.
 At the 2002 Olympics, she carried the Olympic torch off the plane, along with Bill Spencer, that had brought it to the U.S. from Greece.
 She was inducted into the National Ski Hall of Fame in 2003.